THANKS FOR LISTENING AND USING THE NEW WRNR APP TELL A FRIEND!

 RNR News and Notes

-Foo Fighters Briefly Cover Beastie Boys' "Sabotage" at Bonnaroo: Watch
+Foo Fighters Briefly Cover Beastie Boys

 Foo Fighters closed out Bonaroo 2023 with an epic 19 song set (at this point what FF set isn't epic though).
 But in addition to a Taylor Hawkins tribute and a guest appearance by Paramore's Hayley Williams - the band found time to squeeze in a short cover of the Beastie Boys classic - Sabotage.